 The INFAL was created as an interaction mechanism among food analysis laboratories in the Americas to strength their analytical capabilities to ensure food safety, protect consumer´s health and promote international trade.

-To date, there are more than 250 laboratories from 31 countries in the Americas members of the INFAL that regularly meet via web-based platforms, seminars, workshops, assemblies or through other activities promoted by the INFAL.
+To date, there are more than 138 laboratories from 25 countries in the Americas that are members of INFAL that meet regularly through web platforms, seminars, workshops, assemblies, or other activities promoted by INFAL

 Mission of the INFAL

-INFAL's mission is to promote and strengthen technical-scientific competence and collaboration and interaction between food safety and quality laboratories in the Americas within the framework of integrated national food protection programs, to protect consumer health and facilitate trade.
+The INFAL's mission is to promote and strengthen technical-scientific competence and collaboration and interaction between food safety and quality laboratories within the framework of integrated national food control systems, to protect consumer health and facilitate trade in the Americas region.